Somis12/ox_antiplate/README.md

 # ox_antiplate
-protects you from cheaters open other players glovebox.
+protects you from cheaters open other players glovebox and trunk